pwolthausen/k8s-workshops/2-scheduling/readme.md

 You can also describe the nodes you've tainted to see which pods have been scheduled there.
 You should notice that the node is preactically empty.

+### Tolerations

 Next, we want to allow certain pods to have the ability to ignore the taint and schedule on these tainted nodes.
 The `special` deployment needs to have the ability to schedule anywhere, including the tainted nodes.
 Edit the deployment and add a toleration to it.
 Note that the tolration must match the taint you previously assigned to the node exactly.

 To add a toleration to the pods, edit the deployment and add the field `spec.template.spec.tolerations`.
 For more information on the required fields for a toleration, use `kubectl explain deploy.spec.template.spec.tolerations` or check the k8s API reference doc.